eProsima/AML-Tools/docs/rst/amldl/intro.rst

 Searching for an appropriate (simple and accurate) interpretation of A into B is a natural problem that we, humans, are not so familiar with.
 When we communicate an object A to a listener B using English we start with a language and its interpretation shared between the speaker and B.
 The communication with B occurs with an interpretation that is mostly fixed.
-The goal of the Algebraic Machine Learning Description Language (AMLDL) is to communicate with a very simple listener B, a semilattice.
+The goal of the Algebraic Machine Learning Description Language (AML-DL) is to communicate with a very simple listener B, a semilattice.
 Semilattices live in Plato's world and we do not share with them a language.
 On the other hand, their simple structure allows us to understand them so well that it becomes possible to find simple interpretations for any A.